Learning quantum many-body systems from a few copies: Combining the maximum entropy method with transportation cost inequalities

-Finally, let us be a bit more explicit on how to leverage our results to also cover the outputs of short depth circuits.
-To this end, let $G=(V,E)$ be a graph which models the interactions of a unitary circuit and suppose we implement $L$ layers of a unknown unitary circuit consisting of $1$ and $2$-qubit unitaries layed out according to $G$.
+Let us be more explicit on how to leverage our results to also cover the outputs of short-depth circuits.
+To this end, let $G=(V,E)$ be a graph that models the interactions of a unitary circuit and suppose we implement $L$ layers of an unknown unitary circuit consisting of $1$ and $2$-qubit unitaries laid out according to $G$.
 That is, we have an unknown shallow circuit $\mathcal{U}$ of depth $L$ with respect to $G$.
 More precisely,